 Planning on pesto?
 Basil downy mildew can leave you with a pot of pasta and no sauce.

-Basil downy mildew is a fungal disease that can live on the seed and infect the plant as soon as it is planted.
+Basil downy mildew is a disease that can survive on the seed and infect the plant as soon as it germinates.
 It can also travel by airborne spores and infect plants that started out clean.
 It only affects basil – but that isn’t good news when you’re hungry for fresh basil on your mozzarella.

 If the basil is already looking lush, scout your plants.
 Look for yellowish areas on the upper surface of the leaves.
 When you turn the leaves over, you will see gray speckles and fuzzy growth – that’s the disease producing more spores to send out on the next air current.
 Sometimes the yellowish areas on the leaves will turn brown and die.
 If only a few plants are affected, remove them as soon as possible – bagging the sick plants to avoid spreading spores to the healthy ones.

 One positive note?
-Unlike late blight in tomatoes – another fungal disease, basil downy mildew does not survive in the soil so you can start clean again next year.
+Just like late blight in tomatoes, basil downy mildew does not survive in the soil so you can start clean again next year.

 Want more information?
 See Meg McGrath’s article on basil downy mildew, Expect and Prepare For Downy Mildew in Basil.